MKReyesH/BalatroVanillaEssence/README.md

 # Balatro Vanilla Essence

+Vanilla Essence is a simple texture pack for the game Balatro featuring many ideas from the Balatro [Subreddit](https://www.reddit.com/r/balatro/) and [Discord](https://discord.com/invite/balatro).

+Disclaimer: This work has been inspired by and has used some assets from other authors.
+Credits to their respective authors.

-Texture pack for the game Balatro.
-The most relevant changes are:
+The most relevant features are:

 - Standard two-color suits for normal mode